Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Numerical Experiments

 \subsection{Temperature Regulation in a Building}

+We consider again the 2-room building temperature control problem \cite{abateProbabilisticReachabilitySafety2008} introduced in \cref{example:temp1}.
+Recall that the state $x = [T_1, T_2]^\top \in \mathbb{R}^2$ models the temperature in both rooms, and the control input (modelling the power supply to the heaters) is constrained to $u \in \mathbb{R}^2$.
+The values of the constants in \cref{eq:example:dynamics} are $a_{12} = 0.022, \ b_1 = b_2 = 0.0167, \ k_f = 0.8, \ k_r = 0.4, \ x_a = 6$.
+The noise is distributed according to a zero-mean Gaussian with a standard deviation of 0.2.

-We consider again the 2-room building temperature control problem \citep{abateProbabilisticReachabilitySafety2008} introduced in \cref{example:temp1}.
-We wish to optimise the probability of satisfying the formula $\psi = (\neg T_C)\mathsf{U}^{\leq K}(T_G)$, with goal temperature $T_G$ between 22 and 23$^\circ$C, and critical temperatures $T_C$ being those less than 20$^\circ$C or greater than 25$^\circ$C. We partition the state space into 1600 regions, and use a time horizon $K=32$.
-We look into two setups, one fulfilling \cref{ass:MDP} and the other \cref{ass:unknown}.
+We wish to optimise the probability of satisfying the path formula $\psi = (\neg T_C)\mathsf{U}^{\leq K}(T_G)$, with goal temperature $T_G$ between 22 and 23$^\circ$C, and critical temperature $T_C$ less than 20$^\circ$C or greater than 25$^\circ$C. We partition the state space into 1600 regions, using a time horizon $K=32$.
+We look into two setups, one fulfilling \cref{ass:MDP} (\cref{fig:heat_mdp}) and the other \cref{ass:unknown} (\cref{fig:heat_robust}).
+We show the results for all initial continuous states, and in \cref{fig:heat_mdp} we consider starting in mode 1 (whereas the bounds in \cref{fig:heat_robust} hold for any initial mode).